awsdocs/aws-cdk-guide/v2/hello_world.md

 ------

 Here, we haven't written any code that, in itself, changes our Amazon S3 bucket\.
 Instead, our code defines the desired state of the bucket\.
 The AWS CDK synthesizes that state to a new AWS CloudFormation template\.
-Then, it deploys a changeset that makes only the changes necessary to reach that state\.
+Then, it deploys a change set that makes only the changes necessary to reach that state\.

 To see these changes, we'll use the `cdk diff` command\.